jswelsh/notes/compilers.md

 ![Introduction to Babel.
 Babel is a JavaScript compiler.
 Babel… | by Imran  Sayed | Medium](https://miro.medium.com/max/839/1*GSjQeeWwVl5_tLZBOrNSSA.png)

-Babel is famous for transpiling ES6 Javascript code to ES5 Javascript code so developers can write code in ES6 which is more intuitive meanwhile clients consume transpiled ES5 code which actuallyl implements the same logic with older syntax but with better compatibility.
+Babel is famous for transpiling ES6 Javascript code to ES5 Javascript code so developers can write code in ES6 which is more intuitive meanwhile clients consume transpiled ES5 code which actually implements the same logic with older syntax but with better compatibility.

 Wrapped **inside @babel/core** API is **Parse:**@babel/parser